Mitcaz17/Vehicle_Insurance_Fraud_Detection_Final_Project/README.md

 Fraud is not exclusive to auto insurers.
 The entire financial services industry is experiencing rapidly rising levels of fraud, coming in many different forms.
 Insurers aren’t the only ones affected- fraudulent account activity can have devastating effects on consumers.

-That’s why using machine learning to replace time-intensive manual review with automated fraud detection processes will
+That’s why using machine learning to replace time-intensive manual review with automated fraud detection processes will be essential moving forward.

 ## Questions to Answer